kizu/kizu.ru/_posts/en/issues/2013-01-22-cursor-pointer.md

 ### Delimitation of the active area

-There are a lot of cases when you should hint user that he could  click already.
+There are a lot of cases when you should hint to the user he could click already.
 You could often want to increase the clickable area of different elements like small icons or menu items placed near the window edges.
 In those cases adding a cursor on hover would help user to find out when he could click on an element.

 In some cases, when there are many elements near each other, the cursor wouldn't be enough to tell which element is hovered — in those cases you should change the visual state of those elements.
 It would be nice to have there anyway.